MicrosoftDocs/sql-docs/azure-sql/database/in-memory-oltp-overview.md

 Azure SQL Database supports the following in-memory technologies:

 - [In-Memory OLTP](/sql/relational-databases/in-memory-oltp/in-memory-oltp-in-memory-optimization?view=azuresqldb-current&preserve-view=true) increases number of transactions per second and reduces latency for transaction processing.
-Scenarios that benefit from in-memory OLTP are: high-throughput transaction processing such as trading and gaming, data ingestion from events or IoT devices, caching, data load, and temporary table and table variable scenarios.
+Scenarios that benefit from In-Memory OLTP are: high-throughput transaction processing such as trading and gaming, data ingestion from events or IoT devices, caching, data load, and temporary table and table variable scenarios.
 - [Clustered columnstore indexes](/sql/relational-databases/indexes/columnstore-indexes-overview?view=azuresqldb-current&preserve-view=true#clustered-columnstore-index) reduce your storage footprint (up to 10 times) and improve performance for reporting and analytics queries.
 You can use it with fact tables in your data marts to fit more data in your database and improve performance.
 Also, you can use it with historical data in your operational database to archive and be able to query up to 10 times more data.
 - [Nonclustered columnstore indexes](/sql/relational-databases/indexes/columnstore-indexes-overview?view=azuresqldb-current&preserve-view=true#nonclustered-columnstore-index) for HTAP help you to gain real-time insights into your business through querying the operational database directly, without the need to run an expensive extract, transform, and load (ETL) process and wait for the data warehouse to be populated.
 Nonclustered columnstore indexes allow fast execution of analytics queries on the OLTP database, while reducing the impact on the operational workload.
 - [Memory-optimized clustered columnstore indexes](/sql/relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics?view=azuresqldb-current&preserve-view=true) for HTAP enables you to perform fast transaction processing, and to *concurrently* run analytics queries very quickly on the same data.

-Columnstore indexes and in-memory OLTP were introduced to SQL Server in 2012 and 2014, respectively.
+Columnstore indexes and In-Memory OLTP were introduced to SQL Server in 2012 and 2014, respectively.
 Azure SQL Database, Azure SQL Managed Instance, and SQL Server share the same implementation of in-memory technologies.

 > [!NOTE]
-> For a detailed step-by-step tutorial to demonstrate the performance advantages of in-memory OLTP technology, using the `AdventureWorksLT` sample database and ostress.exe, see [In-memory sample in Azure SQL Database](in-memory-oltp-sample.md?view=azuresql-db&preserve-view=true).
+> For a detailed step-by-step tutorial to demonstrate the performance advantages of In-Memory OLTP technology, using the `AdventureWorksLT` sample database and ostress.exe, see [In-memory sample in Azure SQL Database](in-memory-oltp-sample.md?view=azuresql-db&preserve-view=true).

 ## Benefits of in-memory technology